 - 2 Tablespoons (30ml) water (black coffee works too!)

-- Bake for 20-25 minutes or until cooked through; use a toothpick to check for doneness--a toothpick inserted will come out mostly clean.
-Remove scones from the oven and allow to cool for just a couple minutes.
-During this time (or while the scones are baking) prepare the glaze by whisking the confectioners’ sugar, vanilla, and water together until smooth and thin.
-Dunk warm scones into the water and place on a wire rack with a baking sheet or paper towels underneath to catch the glaze as it drips down.
+- Make the glaze: Whisk the confectioners’ sugar, vanilla, and water together.
+Dunk warm scones into the glaze and place on a wire rack with a baking sheet or paper towels underneath to catch the glaze as it drips down.
 The glaze will set after several minutes, but you can serve right away.
 Before serving, melt the 4 ounces of semi-sweet chocolate in the microwave in 15 second increments, stirring after each increment until melted.
 Drizzle over scones.

 - Leftover glazed or un-glazed scones keep well at room temperature for 2 days or in the refrigerator for 5 days.